Who am I?

 I am also interested in the use of ICT in Education and especially the use of iPads within the classroom.
 I was the representative for Polytech Montpellier Information and Communication Technologies in Education (TICE).
 I co-chair the “return of experience” track of TICE 2014.

-I am interested in the Semantic Web in general and more precisely on knowledge engineering and data interoperability issues.
-Especially in the use of ontologies (or semantic resources) for knowledge representation, extraction and sharing.
-I develop and maintain a scientific and technical expertise on ontology repositories and ontology-based services (topic of my HDR) especially through a partnership with Stanford BMIR and the development of the OntoPortal technology with the vision to standardize and promote data interoperability and FAIR ontologies.
+I am working in the semantic Web area, designing, implementing, experimenting and evaluating scientific methods and technologies for ontologies and their use.
+I am interested in knowledge engineering and data interoperability issues, especially in the use of ontologies (or semantic resources) for knowledge representation, extraction and sharing.
+I am an expert on ontology repositories and ontology-based services (topic of my HDR) and I develop and maintain a scientific and technical expertise on this subject especially through a partnership with Stanford BMIR and the development of the OntoPortal technology with the vision to promote data interoperability and FAIR ontologies.
 This fairly applicative context allows me to practice science on several sub-fields of knowledge engineering: semantic annotation, terminology extraction, linked-open data, text and data mining, ontology alignment, metadata languages, knowledge graphs.
 I have experience in the biomedical domain (NCBO & SIFR projects) –for instance on semantic annotation and indexing of biomedical text or clinical notes– and my challenge is to abstract and generalize informatics methods to other languages (e.g., French) and domains (e.g., agronomy, biodiversity).
-I lead the D2KAB project which focus on implementing methods to transform data into knowledge for agronomy and biodiversity and in which we design a vocabulary and ontology repository for agronomy and related domains (AgroPortal project).
+Today, I lead the D2KAB project, a 12-partern and 35-person ANR research action which focus on implementing methods to transform data into knowledge for agronomy and biodiversity and in which we design a vocabulary and ontology repository for agronomy and related domains (AgroPortal project).